Why ATS Scoring Is Important

 In the modern hiring landscape, up to 75% of resumes are rejected by ATS software before a human ever sees them.
 If your resume doesn't contain the right keywords or if the formatting is too complex for the parser to read, you could be the perfect candidate but still get rejected.
 An ATS score acts as a diagnostic tool; it tells you if your resume speaks the same language as the job posting.

 Recruiters set specific criteria—like required skills, education level, or years of experience—into their systems.
 The ATS then scores candidates based on these criteria.
 By using a checker before you apply, you can identify gaps in your resume, such as missing "hard skills" or software proficiencies, and fill them in.
 This proactive approach significantly increases your visibility to recruiters.
-To further optimize your application materials, you might use our JSON Formatter if you are including code samples, or a Text Formatter for your cover letters.
-These resume tools complement your job application strategy.
+To further optimize your application materials, you might use our JSON formatter if you are including code samples, or a text formatter for your cover letters.

 Understanding the Scoring Algorithm